vives-ai-edge/workshop/src/01-introduction/01-hello-world/index.md

 An overview is given of the steps that are taken to create the dataset, train the model and export the model parameters.
 A more in-depth explanation of the code and the functions is embedded in the Jupyter Notebook.

+One can run the whole notebook by using the >> symbol, or by going through it step by step by pressing `ctrl+Enter`.

 1. Obtain a simple dataset
    * Generate data
    * Add noise